Talking to an air conditioning technician shouldn’t be like engaging with a robot!

 Many people use HVAC synonymously with air conditioning – this isn’t completely correct.

-Standing for “Heating, Ventilation and Air Conditioning”, HVAC is a bit like an all-in-one heating and cooling system.
+Standing for “Heating, Ventilation and Air Conditioning”, HVAC is an umbrella term that describes any kind of heating and cooling system.

 While in practice most modern air conditioners are capable of both heating and cooling, not all of them are.
 Thus, the distinction between AC and HVAC is still important.

 When you turn on your air conditioner, you instigate a process that transforms hot air into refreshing cool air, creating a pleasant and comfortable space.

 Both split systems and ducted air conditioning operate on the same principle, which you can learn more about here.

 What reverse cycle air conditioning refers to is systems that can utilise this same system but in reverse.